nzufelt/open_source_movement_csc630/CONTRIBUTING.md

     </section>
   </main>
 ```

-## How to contribute projects
+However, this will create tons of merge conflicts.
+Instead, **what you should do** is take _just the new html code_ and add it to a new "snippet" in `assets/essay_snippets`.
+There is an example there already.

-Follow the same procedure as essays.
+### How to contribute projects

-In `projects.html` (shoutout to Amanda Li for using appropriate formatting in her pull request):
+Follow the same procedure as essays, placing a snippet into `assets/project_snippets`.
+Here's the format (shoutout to Amanda Li for an using appropriate format in her pull request!), in `projects.html`:

 Before:
 ```